apollographql/apollo-server/docs/source/deployment/lambda.md

 ## Getting request info

 Your ApolloServer's `context` function can read information about the current operation from both the original Lambda data structures and the Express request and response created by `@vendia/serverless-express`.
-These are provided to your `context` function as `event`, `context`, and `express` options.
+These are provided to your `context` function as `event`, `context`, and `express` options. **This differs from what you might be used to with `apollo-server` where the `context` function is provided with express' `req` and `res` arguments.

 The `event` object contains the API Gateway event (HTTP headers, HTTP method, body, path, ...).
 The `context` object (not to be confused with the `context` function itself!) contains the current Lambda Context (Function Name, Function Version, awsRequestId, time remaining, ...). `express` contains `req` and `res` fields with the Express request and response.
 The object returned from your `context` function is provided to all of your schema resolvers in the third `context` argument.